B.A., Oregon Sate University.

 Ph.D., University of Iowa, 2007.

 Rachel Sailor earned her B.A. in Art History from Oregon State University, her M.A. from the University of Oregon, and her Ph.D. from the University of Iowa in 2007.
-She has published a number of articles and book reviews on the history of photography in the American West, including “Thomas Easterly’s Big Mound Daguerreotypes: A Narrative of Community” Amerikastudien/American Studies, issue 49.2 (2004); “Performing the Pioneer: The Kolbs, The Grand Canyon and Photographic Self Representation in the 1910s,” The New Mexico Historical Review, Volume 84, No. 2, spring 2009; and “Overlooked and Forgotten: a Depression Era Mural in Tyler, Texas,” forthcoming in the Journal of the American Studies Association of Texas.
-She is also currently finishing her manuscript Local Landscape Photography of the Nineteenth-Century West and its Legacy for publication.
+She has published a number of articles on the history of photography in the American West, including “Thomas Easterly’s Big Mound Daguerreotypes: A Narrative of Community” Amerikastudien/American Studies, 49.2 (2004); “Performing the Pioneer: The Kolbs, The Grand Canyon and Photographic Self Representation in the 1910s,” The New Mexico Historical Review, 84.2, spring 2009; and “Collecting Indian Portraits: Governor Kirkwood, William Henry Jackson, and the Nineteenth-Century Photographic Album,” Great Plains Quarterly, 34.3, summer 2014.
+She also recently published her first book: Meaningful Landscapes: Landscape Photographers in the Nineteenth-Century American West (UNM Press, 2014).
+In 2014 Sailor received a Georgia O’Keeffe Research Center Stipend in American Art for a five month residency in conjunction with her new book project: Pictorialism in the American West: 1900-1950.

-She has taught at the University of Iowa, Drake University, and the University of Texas at Tyler.
-She teaches nineteenth and twentieth-century European art, American art and photography, and a variety of courses on contemporary art.
+Previous to the University of Wyoming, Sailor taught at the University of Texas at Tyler.
+She teaches nineteenth and twentieth-century European art, American art, American Modernism and seminar courses on Art of the American West and American Photography.